Featured picture of post "ThingLink Spotlight: COVID-19 Global Port Restrictions Map by Wilhelmsen"

 Louise Jones

-Making massive information accessible in a single visual experience
+Making huge data accessible in a single visual experience

-As you see in the map above, there are over 50 ThingLink hotspots, each in their appropriate geographic location.
-Each hotspot includes information on a specific port and information such as, “Are there any restrictions on vessels whose previous port call was from COVID -19 high risk countries?”.
-As you see in the clip below, we click on the United States and it unlocks all of the key information on U.S. ports.
-Maybe I operate a port in Fiji.
-I can instantly find Fiji on the map and learn the information needed to keep my port safe.
+As you can see in the world map above, there are over 50 ThingLink hotspots, each in their appropriate geographic location.
+Each hotspot includes information on a specific port and information such as, “Are there any restrictions on vessels whose previous port call was from COVID high risk countries?”.
+For example, in the clip below, a click on the United States tag unlocks all of the current and up-to-date key information on U.S. ports.

 wilhelm

-Wilhelmsen creates a legend that gives viewers a visual indication as to which countries have been updated in the last 24 hours (appearing as yellow icons), or locations which do not allow crew change (appearing as red icons).
-While ThingLink provides several hundred preloaded icons, you can also upload custom icons to achieve a certain design or visual cue to your audience.
-Or, maybe you want icons that match the brand colors of your organization.
+Wilhelmsen created a legend that gives viewers a visual indication as to which countries have been updated in the last 24 hours (appearing as yellow icons), or locations which do not allow crew change (appearing as red icons).
+While ThingLink provides several hundred preloaded icons, you can also upload custom icons to achieve a certain design or visual cue to your audience, or to match the brand colors of your organization.
 This further speeds up learning and processing information for Wilhelmsen employees.

 Screen Shot 2020-06-24 at 4.16.04 PM